 The following bullets provide a summary of the five overarching requirements placed into effect through the above referenced legislation as of calendar year 2017.
 Other legislative measures may still be under consideration, but not yet made it into law (This webpage will be updated as new information becomes available).
 Documents and resources applicable to the requirements of our TPO made available via the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) as well as any progress being made by our TPO (MPO) are included as links to downloadable formats under each applicable bullet.
 Comments and questions associated with the TPO’s performance management process can be directed at TPO@chattanooga.gov or by calling the Strategic Long Range Planning Director, Melissa Taylor at 423.643.5944.

-- Written procedures/agreements (FHWA/FTA Oversight per 23 CFR 450.314 (h)): Written agreed upon procedures between the MPO, the transit agency, and state DOTs on the performance-based planning process and the approach to data collection and target-setting are to be developed by May 27, 2018.
-Efforts are underway by the TPO’s administrative staff.
+- Written procedures/agreements (FHWA/FTA Oversight per 23 CFR 450.314 (h)): Written agreed upon procedures between the MPO, the transit agency, and state DOTs on the performance-based planning process and the approach to data collection and target-setting were required to be in place by May 27, 2018.
+The agreements related to this requirement may be viewed here.

 - Safety (FHWA Oversight per 23 CFR 490 Subpart B): There are five safety performance measures which apply to all roads.
-The Tennessee and Georgia Departments of Transportation (TDOT/GDOT) have drafted the following targets.
-The TPO has until May 27, 2018 to set and adopt targets; this is 180 days from the August 31, 2017 state reporting deadlline.
+The Tennessee and Georgia Departments of Transportation (TDOT/GDOT) have adopted the following targets.
+The TPO had until May 27, 2018 to set and adopt targets; this is 180 days from the August 31, 2017 state reporting deadlline.
+On January 24, 2018, the TPO Executive Board approved supporting the State of Tennessee and State of Georgia annual safety targets for 2017-2018.
 Download the FHWA Safety Fact Sheet here.

 Tennessee Department of Transportation (TDOT) Draft Targets